 There are several problems associated with fertilizer with weed control solutions.
 The first is the potential for killing off other plants in your yard.
 Most of these solutions contain herbicides for broadleaf weeds like dandelions, but many of the decorative plants commonly included in Georgia landscaping are broadleaf types.
 Even deciduous trees will be affected by these products; so, they are a bad choice for any lawn with decorative flowers or leaf trees or shrubs.

 Second, depending on the weeds you have on your property, a combo might be completely ineffective.
-There’s a reason the professionals treat some plants by spraying them directly while others are managed through whole-yard applications.
+There’s a reason the professionals treat some plants by spraying them directly while they manage others through whole-yard applications.
 It’s more complicated than just treating for “weeds.”
 You need to invest some time figuring out what’s on your property.

 Who Should Use a Fertilizer with Weed Control?

-If you have a yard that is just grass, and your yard is being overtaken by crab grass or broadleaf weed varieties, it’s safe and practical to use a fertilizer with weed control mix.
+If you have a yard that is just grass, and crabgrass or broadleaf weed varieties are overtaking your yard, it’s safe and practical to use a fertilizer with weed control mix.
 These will kill off the invasive plants you don’t want, and your grass will be able to re-establish itself.
 You may want to work with a specialist on reseeding and future fertilization schedules once your weeds die out.
 You may also need to follow up with separate weed treatments to prevent a reoccurrence the following season.

 Need help deciding whether fertilizer with weed control is right for you?
 Talk to the experts in the area by contacting Think Green Lawn Service today.